 - Adaptation to climate change

 - Climate risk management

 The methods through which Kulima fulfils its role as a boundary organisation include:

 - Research and analysis

 - Training courses

 - Facilitation of conferences and workshops.

-The Directors of Kulima are Katharine Vincent and Tracy Cull.
-We have overlapping competencies and experience: Katharine’s expertise is in the social dimensions of climate change especially vulnerability, adaptation and institutions and governance; Tracy is a training specialist, who has extensive university lecturing experience, as well as being accomplished in the design of bespoke training products (courses and written materials) for a variety of audiences, around climate change in particular.
+The Director of Kulima is Katharine Vincent.
+Katharine’s expertise is in the social dimensions of climate change especially vulnerability, adaptation and institutions and governance.
 Our focus is on southern and eastern Africa, but we have experience across the continent and internationally.

 For more information on our past and present projects, follow the links to our themes and methods of work, or feel free to contact us for further information.